hiddify/Hiddify-Manager/CONTRIBUTING.md

 git clone --recurse-submodules -j8 git://github.com/hiddify/hiddify-manager.git

 ```
-Additional info for how to contibute is [here](https://hiddify.com/manager/contribution/How-to-contribute-to-this-project/)
+Basic tutorial on how to contibute to HiddifyManager is [here](https://hiddify.com/manager/contribution/How-to-contribute-to-this-project/)

 We need several type of helps:
 - Introducing our panel (we don't have any big media 😦)